Income choices in retirement

 Quite simply, an annuity will provide you with a guaranteed income for life.
-This means that you give an insurance company your pension savings (minus any tax free cash you want to utilise), and they'll pay you an income every year for the rest of your life – guaranteed.
+This means that your pension scheme provider will give an insurance company of your choice your pension savings (minus any tax free cash you want to utilise), and they'll pay you an income every year for the rest of your life – guaranteed.
 Why not find out more about annuities.

 Using income drawdown

-With an income drawdown arrangement, you leave your pension savings invested, but take an income from them.
+With an income drawdown arrangement, you leave your pension savings invested, but take an income from them as required.
 From April 2015, the restrictions on how much income you can take have been lifted on all new drawdown plans.
 Why not find out more about income drawdown.

 Taking a lump sum

 "Uncrystallised funds" are essentially savings that you have in any pension scheme, which you haven't drawn on yet.
-From April 2015, you are able to take 25% of these funds as a tax-free lump sum before you decide what to do with the rest, and you can take the remainder of your pension savings as a lump sum, but it will be subject to tax.
+You are able to take 25% of these funds as a tax-free lump sum before you decide what to do with the rest and from April 2015, if you have a Defined Contribution scheme you can take the remainder of your pension savings as a lump sum, but it will be subject to tax.
 Depending on your circumstances the tax payable may be significant, so it's worth examining this option carefully.
 Why not find out more about taking lump sums.

 More choice sounds great, but are there any catches?

 There are no catches as such, but with more choice, comes greater responsibility for managing your money.
-Before you 'just take the cash out', there are some important things to think about – questions to ask yourself:
+Before you take a one off lump sum, there are some important things to think about – questions to ask yourself: